 \subsection{The Southern Photometric Local Universe Survey (S-PLUS)}

-The S-PLUS survey is an ongoing survey that, by the end, will cover $\sim$9300 deg$^2$ of the Southern Sky with the T80-South telescope located at Cerro Tololo Interamerican Observatory (CTIO), Chile.
-The S-PLUS optical filter system includes five broad bands: $u$, $g$, $r$, $i$, $z$ (similar to the SDSS filter system, except for the $u$ band) and seven narrow-band filters: J0378, J0395, J0410, J0430, J0515, J0660 and J0861, centred on [OII], Ca H+K, H$\gamma$, G-band, Mgb triplet, H$\alpha$ and Ca triplet features, respectively \citep{2012SPIE.8450E..3SM}.
+The S-PLUS survey is an ongoing survey that, by the end, will cover $\sim$9300 deg$^2$ of the Southern Sky with the T80-South telescope located at Cerro Tololo Inter-American Observatory (CTIO), Chile.
+The S-PLUS optical filter system includes five broad-bands: $u$, $g$, $r$, $i$, $z$ (similar to the SDSS filter system, except for the $u$ band) and seven narrow-band filters: $J0378$, $J0395$, $J0410$, $J0430$, $J0515$, $J0660$, and $J0861$, centred on [OII], Ca H+K, H$\gamma$, G-band, Mgb triplet, H$\alpha$ and Ca triplet features, respectively \citep{2012SPIE.8450E..3SM}.

-We use aperture fluxes computed within a circular diameter of 3 arcsecs and corrected for the fraction of the flux falling outside this limit (see \citealt{2022MNRAS.511.4590A} for more details).
-The procedure for data reduction and calibration of S-PLUS Data Release 4 (\dr), used in this work, is the same as used for S-PLUS DR2 \citep{2022MNRAS.511.4590A} and DR3.
+We use aperture fluxes computed within a circular diameter of 3 arcsec and corrected for the fraction of the flux falling outside this limit (see \citealt{2022MNRAS.511.4590A} for more details).
+The procedure for data reduction and calibration of S-PLUS Data Release 4 (DR4), used in this work, is further detailed in \citealt{herpich2024fourthsplusdatarelease}.
 The S-PLUS \dr{} comprises $\sim$3000 deg$^2$, including the area from past S-PLUS data releases.
-There are 645 980, 244 912, 144 991 sources photometrically classified as quasars with 80\%, 90\%, and 95\% probabilities in S-PLUS with $r<21.3$ and good photometry flag in the detection image (SEX\_FLAGS\_DET $= 0$).
+There are 645 980, 244 912, 144 991 sources photometrically classified as quasars with 80\%, 90\%, and 95\% probabilities in S-PLUS with $r<21.3$ and good photometry flag in the detection image (SEX\_FLAGS\_DET $=0$).
 We corrected the data for reddening using dust maps from \cite{1998ApJ...500..525S} and the extinction law from \cite{1989ApJ...345..245C}